ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

     – Accepts **two or more** objects like `{lat: 37.1, lng: -76.7}` and returns their average.

 Workflow
-0. Craft the most specific initial search string you can (creek, branch, river-mouth, parish, neighbour surname + county + "Virginia").
+0. Craft the most specific initial search string you can (creek, branch, river-mouth, parish, neighbor surname + county + "Virginia").

 1. Call `geocode_place` with that string.
 If the result is in the expected or an adjacent county *and* the feature lies in Virginia (or an NC border county), treat it as **plausible**.
 A matching feature keyword in `formatted_address` is *preferred* but not mandatory after several attempts.